decryptedlayer/Anubis/README.md

 Quantum resistant asymmetric public-key based cryptographic algorithms unrelated to integer factorisation and logarithmic problems will be used to ensure resistance to Shor's algorithm<sup> 3</sup> and Grover's algorithm.
 The public-key based algorithm used will either be based upon the computational lattice problem<sup> 4</sup> or hardness of decoding a general linear code (McEliece cryptosystem)<sup> 5</sup>, both of which theoretically have the greatest known resistance to an attack by a quantum computer.

+**AES 256**
 For quantum resistant symmetric key based cryptographic algorithms, AES-256 will be used.
 Though AES-256 has some suceptibility to Grover's quantum search algorithm, a method to theoretically break AES-256 completely (Akin to that of RSA and Shor's algorithm) by a conventional quantum attack has yet to be discovered.
 Effectively breaking AES-256 through means of a practical attack (non brute force attack) will still require some form of exhaustive keyspace search like what is used today.
 Examples of which include a Biclique cryptanalysis attack or an implementation of Grover's quantum search algorithm on a Quantum computer.

+The AES encryption mode which will be implemented is GCM<sup> 2</sup>(Galois Counter Mode).
+GCM utilises parallelism, encrypting and authenticating the key simultaneously on generation with encryption and decryption.

-To ensure integrity and authenticity of each message sent and received, Poly1305-AES<sup> 6</sup> will be used.
-Poly1305-AES which is a cryptographic message authentication code (MAC)<sup>7 </sup>, utilises the AES block cipher to expand its keyspace ontop of a 128-bit (16 byte) computed authenticator of a variable-length message.
+To ensure integrity and authenticity of each message sent and received, Poly1305-AES<sup> 7</sup> will be used.
+Poly1305-AES which is a cryptographic message authentication code (MAC)<sup>8 </sup>, utilises the AES block cipher to expand its keyspace ontop of a 128-bit (16 byte) computed authenticator of a variable-length message.
 The security of Poly1305-AES is nearly identical to the underlying AES block cipher algorithm.
 Consequently, the only way for a quantum computer to attack Poly1305-AES is by using Grover's quantum search algorithm which will still take an exponential amount of time to break.

 **How clients are authenticated and messages sent and received**